-One of the biggest hazards for those workers in meatpacking, poultry, and food processing is unguarded machines and equipment.
+Unguarded machines and equipment are among the biggest hazards for workers in meatpacking, poultry, and food processing.
 Workers’ fingers, arms, hair, and other body parts can be caught or entangled in unguarded machine parts or equipment.
-Protective clothing worn by most meatpacking, poultry, and food processing workers, such as gloves, frocks, aprons, and rain gear, can be caught and pulled the worker into the machine.
+Protective clothing worn by most meatpacking, poultry, and food processing workers, such as gloves, frocks, aprons, and rain gear, can be caught and pulled into the machine.
 Finally, sanitation workers in the meatpacking, poultry, and food processing industries are also at risk when they use hoses that can be caught and pull their arms into a moving, unguarded machine.

-Moving parts can pose a serious hazard to workers who are not properly trained in how to safely handle and operate them.
-Moving parts can cause amputations, lacerations, crush injuries, and even death if they are not used correctly.
+Moving parts can pose a serious hazard to workers not properly trained to safely handle and operate them.
+If used incorrectly, moving parts can cause amputations, lacerations, crush injuries, and even death.
 Workers who are not properly trained in how to safely work with moving parts are at an increased risk of being injured by them.

 There are a variety of ways that workers can be injured by moving parts.
 Some of the most common include: